 Description

-This 2017 $20 pure silver coin pays tribute to the members of the Canadian Armed Forces who fought at Vimy in 1917.
+This $20 pure silver coin pays tribute to the members of the Canadian Armed Forces who fought at Vimy in 1917.
 Mintage is limited to only 5,500.
-As a pure silver coin struck by the Royal Canadian Mint, this item is GST/HST exempt.
+GST/HST exempt.

 The reverse presents a faithful reproduction of the Sacrifice Medal, with all of the details that carry the full weight of the symbolism from the original design.
 The real-life Medal has a diameter of 36 millimeters; here, the coin’s 40 mm diameter allows for a partial view of the ribbon attached to a suspension bar at the top of the Medal, which is ornamented with the Royal Crown (St. Edward’s Crown) to represent The Queen as Canada’s Head of State and Head of the armed forces.
 Selective colour re-creates the ribbon’s black central stripe that symbolizes mourning and grief; this is flanked by the red stripes that represent the blood spilled, while smaller white stripes speak of peace and hope for a better future.